 The Lost Legion, which had been enslaved and forced to protect a border that was very far from home, had the luck to be captured once again by the Xiongnu who disputed the region with the Parthians and were enlisted into the ranks of the powerful Hun army.

 This is how, according to Dubs, the Lost Legion reappeared twenty years later (in the year 36 B.C.) in the Battle of Zhizhi between the Chinese and the Xiongnu in what is now the Gansu province.
-Chinese chronicles talk of the capture of strange soldiers, long-time veterans and who fought perfectly organized into a “fish scale formation” which Dubs thinks is a reference to the testudo (or tortoise) formation typical of Roman legions.
-The foreign soldiers captured by the Chinese were deported and settled in some place near the current town of Liqian.
+Chinese chronicles talk of the capture of strange soldiers, long-time veterans who fought perfectly organized into a “fish-scale formation” which Dubs thinks is a reference to the testudo (or tortoise) formation typical of Roman legions.
+The foreign soldiers captured by the Chinese were deported and settled in someplace near the current town of Liqian.

 This is how the poor legionnaires, after being beaten and captured by the Parthians, relocated to the other end of the world, recaptured and recruited by the Xiongnu and captured for the third time by the Chinese, decided to dedicate themselves to something else and founded the town of Liqian.

 Dubs’ theory is based on, aside from both Chinese and Roman chronicles, the particular physiognomy of some of the inhabitants of this small town (like the person in the photo), who at times present Caucasian characteristics such as green eyes, pointed noses, raised superciliary arches or blonde hair (you can do a Google search for “Liqian people” to see more examples).
 In addition, Dubs believed that the name “Liqian” could be the transliteration in Chinese of “legio” (legion).
 Liqian was precisely the name that the Chinese used in this era to designate the unknown Romans who bought many of their luxury products.